GUIDE

 If you can only pick one: the Hudson is the better primary crib for daily sleep.
 The Pack 'n Play is the better utility player for everything else.
 If you can swing both, you get the best of each — a beautiful nursery crib and a portable backup that goes wherever life takes you.

-Whichever you choose, tracking your baby's sleep helps you spot patterns, catch regressions early, and know what is working. tinylog makes it easy to log sleep, naps, and wake windows — and share that data with your pediatrician.
+Whichever you choose, tracking your baby's sleep helps you spot patterns, catch regressions early, and know what is working.
+Tinylog makes it easy to log sleep, naps, and wake windows — and share that data with your pediatrician.

 Related Guides